IanMooreIsMe/edd-robotc-tutorial/docs/index.rst

 ..
-RobotC Tutorial documentation master file, created by sphinx-quickstart on Sun Feb 25 19:36:09 2018.
+ROBOTC Tutorial documentation master file, created by sphinx-quickstart on Sun Feb 25 19:36:09 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RobotC Tutorial's documentation!
+Welcome to ROBOTC Tutorial's documentation!
 ===========================================

 .. toctree::